webispy/avs_companion/README.md

 ## Get token !!

-Open web browser with http://localhost:3000/setup
+Open web browser with http://localhost:3000/ or http://{your-heroku-app}.herokuapp.com/
 - Click **Get token** button
 - Login with your alexa account
 - Allow your product